 Cannabis consists of hundreds of botanical compounds, including cannabinoids (such as CBD, THC, and CBG), flavonoids, and terpenes.
 Each compound brings its own unique effects and benefits to an experience, and each compound’s behavior can change when combined with other compounds.
 This interplay among cannabis compounds affects the experience of the user [3].

-The entourage effect can facilitate better sex by affecting your body on multiple levels.
-For instance, a full-spectrum product—meaning it contains all of the components of the plant— might make for a less anxious sexual experience and promote more pleasure during sex, than if an isolated cannabinoid was used alone.
+The entourage effect can affect your body on multiple levels.
+For instance, a full-spectrum product—meaning it contains all of the components of the plant— might make for a better experience, than if an isolated cannabinoid was used alone.

 History of cannabis and sex